Curtis Albert Williamson (1864–1944) | Still Life with Apples and Grapes | Signed Oil on Canvas Board | Circa 1900

 Description

-This exquisite oil painting, Still Life with Apples and Grapes (20 x 16 inches), exemplifies the exceptional talent of Curtis Albert Williamson (1864–1944), one of Canada’s most celebrated painters.
-Known as “The Canadian Rembrandt,” Williamson masterfully captures light, depth, and texture in this work, drawing upon Dutch still-life traditions while infusing them with his own refined vision.
-Signed in the lower right corner and bearing a gallery label on the verso, the piece radiates timeless elegance.
+This refined oil painting, Still Life with Apples and Grapes, exemplifies the exceptional talent of Curtis Albert Williamson (1864–1944), one of Canada’s most accomplished painters.
+Often referred to as “The Canadian Rembrandt,” Williamson was celebrated for his masterful treatment of light, depth, and texture.
+In this composition he draws upon the rich traditions of Dutch still-life painting while infusing the work with his own distinctive interpretation.
+Signed in the lower right and bearing a gallery label on the verso, the painting reflects the artist’s enduring commitment to realism and tonal harmony.

 Features

-- Still life composition featuring apples and grapes in rich tonal palette
+- Still life composition featuring apples and grapes in a rich tonal palette

 - Signed by the artist in the lower right corner

-- Fine example of Williamson’s blending of European realism with Canadian artistry
+- Fine example of Williamson’s fusion of European realism with Canadian artistic traditions

 Cultural Significance